 - Broadband / WiFi

 Mostly ground floor.
 Four bedrooms: 1 x first floor king-size double, 1 x double, 1 x twin, 1 x family room with 1 double and 1 twin.
 Two shower rooms with walk-in shower, basin and WC.
 Kitchen with breakfast table.
 Utility.
-Sitting room with gas log-effect stove.
-Games room with pool table.
+Sitting room with dining area, gas log-effect stove and pool table.

 Electric storage heaters with gas stove.
 Double electric oven with hob, microwave, fridge/freezer, dishwasher, washing machine, tumble dryer, TV with Freeview, DVD, iPod dock, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot, highchair and stairgate on request.
 Off road parking for 6 cars.
 Rear sitting area with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and pub 2 miles.
 Note: Ground floor, including family bedroom, is wheelchair accessible.
 Double and twin are accessed via two slate steps from the sitting room.
 Note: Max.
 8 including infants.

 Machynlleth 6 miles; Borth 8 miles; Aberdovey 16 miles.